Git Analytics for Engineering Leads

 Nurture and Assess Developers

 Engineering Leads can have detailed insights into the activity of the developers they manage (i.e., their reports) and how best they can support them for their individual growth.
 Using Git analytics brings not only efficiency to Engineering Leads but also to their reports.
 Since LinearB centralizes data that usually live in different tools (VCS, project management, etc.), Engineering Leads can more easily oversee all their reports working on different projects.
 Using a tool also enables monitoring to be asynchronous and continuous.
-Instead of disruptive check-ins in person or via chat (e.g., “How are you doing on the project today?”), Engineering Leads can observe, cross-reference, and record discussion points for punctual check-ins, one-on-ones, and 360 reviews.
+Instead of disruptive check-ins in person or via chat (e.g., “How are you doing on the project today?”), Engineering Leads can observe, cross-reference, and record discussion points for punctual check-ins, One-on-Ones, Peers Feedback, and Skill Appraisals.